pgexperts/patroni-cluster-guide/README.md

 psql -h postgresql-lb.us-west-2.staging.pgx.internal -p 5433 -U postgres postgres
 ```

+**NOTE:** You cannot connect through the load balancer to the same host as you are on.
+That is, if you are on the primary and connect to port 5432 on the load balancer, your connection will hang.
+This is because the target group preserves the client IP address, so it seems as though you are trying to make a connection to yourself, though in actuality, the connection is going through the load balancer, so the tcp stack ignores the connection.

 ## Here's how you would configure the load balancers by hand in the console